KSP-KOS/KOS_DOC/source/summary_topics/pidloop_tutorial.md

 ![PID Tuning Rocket Design](../../images/pidtune/pidtune_rocket_design_maxtwr8.png)

+Those fuel-tank adapters are from the [Modular Rocket Systems (MRS) addon](https://kerbalstuff.com/mod/148/Modular%20Rocket%20Systems%20-%20Parts%20Pack), but stock tanks will work just fine.
+The design goal of this rocket is to have a TWR of 8 on the launchpad and enough fuel to make it past 30km when throttled for optimal atmospheric efficiency.

 ### Proportional Feedback Loop (P-loop)

 The example code from the [Design Patterns Tutorial](../design_patterns_flow_control/index.html), with some slight modifications looks like the following: